 Curry puff may look like another puff pastry but it is the unofficial king of kuihs for many of us in Malaysia and around the region.
 Kuihs can be either sweet or savoury.
 Crispy deep fried curry puffs are best when eaten together with a glass of Malaysian sweet tea Teh Tarik.
 I love having freshly made curry puffs where the fillings are still warm.
 That, to me, is the optimum time to devour them!

 Curry puff is a no-fuss recipe.
-Easy to prepare but so delicious!
-I am not exaggerating when I said it is a kuih "to die for".
-Even the cameraman was requesting for seconds!
+Easy to prepare but so delicious.
+I am not exaggerating when I said it is a kuih “to die for”.
+Even my husband was requesting for seconds.
 With every bite, you will notice the flakiness of the dough of the curry puffs and the delightfulness in savouring them.
 The fragrance of the filling makes the curry puffs even more delectable as you savour every mouthful.

-If you do not have curry leaves, just omit it from the recipe.
+If you do not have curry leaves, just omit them from the recipe.
 You may also add diced chicken breasts, according to your preference.
-Reduce the among of diced potatoes if you do so.
+Reduce the amount of diced potatoes if you do so.

 Curry Puff is also known as: KaripapEpok-epok咖哩角咖哩饺

 In a bowl, mix salt and flour evenly.
 Set aside.
 Heat up oil in a pan over high heat.
 Then, pour hot oil directly into the flour mixture and knead until dough is smooth.
 Test dough by flattening a small piece.
 If dough breaks, add cold water and continue kneading.